AdobeDocs/experience-platform.en/help/edge/home.md

 ## Migrating from existing libraries to Web SDK {#migrating-to-web-sdk}

-To simplify your migration from any of the [existing libraries](#sdks) to Web SDK, Adobe offers a streamlined upgrade path, allowing you to migrate each individual page of your website to Web SDK, without the need of migrating your entire website at once.
+To simplify your migration from any of the [existing libraries](#sdks) to Web SDK, Adobe offers a streamlined upgrade path.
+This path allows you to migrate each individual page of your website to Web SDK without the need of migrating your entire website at once.

 This means you can use Web SDK on a page and leave the existing libraries on the other pages, until you can migrate them as well.

-### `AT.js` to Web SDK migration considerations {#considerations}
+### Migration of `AT.js` to Web SDK considerations {#considerations}

 Before migrating pages that use `AT.js` to Web SDK, make sure to enable the following Web SDK configuration options.
 This ensures the visitor profile is kept while navigating from pages with `AT.js` to pages using Web SDK.